intave/intave-yoml/README.md

 # intave-yoml
-Extensive parser for reading and managing intave configuration files.
+Extensive parser for reading and managing configuration files.